AsteriskAmpersand/Ice-Stable/README.md

 > There are additional changes available for testing in the Experimental version.

 #### 【 Multiplayer Playability 】 ####
 Certain moves for Hammer lacked the necessary innate knockback resistance needed to be appropriately used in multiplayer, despite their core role in Hammer gameplay.
-The following moves will now grant the hunter innate minor knockback resistance (roughly equivalent to Flinch Free III):
+The following moves will now grant the Hunter innate minor knockback resistance (roughly equivalent to Flinch Free III):
 - Big Bang Combo
 - Side Slap -> Overhead Smash II -> Upswing Combo

 ### ──────────【 Hunting Horn 】────────── ###

 #### 【 Draw Attack 】 ####
 Forward Smash (aka Forward Slam) will no longer be performed when drawing the weapon while moving.
-Instead, the hunter will now simply perform a draw motion to unsheathe the weapon onto their shoulder.
-The hunter can choose to continue moving, or input an attack during the draw motion.
-This allows hunters to perform any of their normal moves (to play a note they desire) or perform various recitals, greatly enhancing the flexibility of the weapon.
+Instead, the Hunter will now simply perform a draw motion to unsheathe the weapon onto their shoulder.
+The Hunter can choose to continue moving, or input an attack during the draw motion.
+This allows Hunters to perform any of their normal moves (to play a note they desire) or perform various recitals, greatly enhancing the flexibility of the weapon.

 > Known Issues: The animations and transitions for the new draw animation is unfinished, and will not look smooth for the time being.
 This will be addressed later.